All Products

 Billable items

-The following figure shows all possible OSS billable items:
+The following diagram shows all OSS billable items.

 Billing methods

-For some storage fee items, you can also use Storage Capacity Units (SCUs) to offset fees.
-In addition to offsetting OSS storage fees, SCUs can also be used to offset storage capacity fees for various other cloud storage products.
+For certain storage fees, you can use a storage capacity unit (SCU) to offset charges.
+SCUs also offset storage capacity fees for other cloud storage products.

 Billing cycle